cplmakerlab/cplmakerlab.github.io/_guides/how-to-reduce-noise-in-audacity.md

 ![](/uploads/how-to-reduce-noise-in-audacity/3.JPG){: width="922" height="701"}

 This will cause a new menu to pop up.
-You may need to click&nbsp;*Get Noise Pr*
+The default *Noise Reduction* settings are going to work for most audio files, click&nbsp;*OK&nbsp;*on the menu to reduce noise using these settings.
+If needed, listed below is more advanced information on what different values for&nbsp;*Noise Reduction, Sensitivity, and Frequency Smoothing* will do.
+This information is copied from&nbsp;[th](https://manual.audacityteam.org/man/noise_reduction.html#:~:text=Frequency%20Smoothing%20%28bands%29%3A%20At%20values%20of%201%20or,smoothing%20can%20make%20those%20artifacts%20sound%20more%20acceptable.)e Audacity Team Manual.*​​​​​​*

 | &nbsp; |